A hardware efficient quantum residual neural network without post-selection: Results and Analysis

 We also evaluate the proposed model on the full-scale 10-class MNIST dataset, and the quantitative performance comparison is summarized in Table I together with the corresponding quantum resource requirements.
 The results demonstrate clear differences between conventional variational quantum classifiers and residual quantum architectures under identical qubit configurations.
 A QVC-only baseline consisting of 30 variational layers achieves approximately 65\% classification accuracy, indicating limited representational capability when circuit depth is constrained for hardware feasibility.
-As shown in Table \ref{tab:qvc_qresnet_comparison}, adding the same 30-layer QVC backbone with only five ancilla-controlled QResNet residual blocks substantially improves classification performance, increasing the test accuracy to approximately 80\% while requiring only a moderate increase in total gate count.
+As shown in Table \ref{tab:qvc_qResNet_comparison}, adding the same 30-layer QVC backbone with only five ancilla-controlled QResNet residual blocks substantially improves classification performance, increasing the test accuracy to approximately 80\% while requiring only a moderate increase in total gate count.
 Notably, this improvement is obtained without increasing the variational circuit depth itself.
 The residual construction enables adaptive interpolation between identity evolution and parameterized unitary transformations, allowing quantum information to bypass non-essential operations during optimization.
 Consequently, the proposed architecture improves optimization stability and expressive capability while maintaining shallow circuit structure suitable for near-term quantum implementation.
+These results are consistent with the theoretical analysis in Section \ref{scalability} , where QResNet constructions with shallow residual depth can retain expressive power without requiring the O(poly(n))-depth scaling typically associated with highly expressive QVC architectures.
+Despite employing only five residual blocks, the proposed model achieves performance comparable to substantially deeper QVC baselines, demonstrating that the residual formulation can improve representational capacity while maintaining hardware-efficient shallow circuits.